cksystemsteaching/selfie/book.md

  1011100 = 92
 ```

-Speed?
+So, who would have thought that binary notation and addition works exactly the same as decimal notation and addition?
+The only difference is the base and thus the number of symbols available per digit.
+Now, just one more thought about this.
+Notice that binary and decimal addition takes as many steps as there are digits in the addend with the most digits.
+This is why manual counting in anything but unary is less convenient.
+However, since any positional notation with base higher than 1 is exponentially more compact than unary, addition is effectively still fast because the *value* of the involved numbers can get very large even with relatively few digits.

-Why do we make you go through this?
-It is not just because binary addition is one of the most important operations computers including your cell phone can do, in fact, billions of times per second.
+Ok, but why do we make you go through all this?
+It is not just because binary addition is one of the most important operations computers including your cell phone perform, in fact, billions of times per second.
 It is also to show you something that is even more basic than binary addition.
 It is called Boolean Logic, the fundamental building block of all digital computers.

 ### Boolean Logic